* This is the Consumer Version. *

-As the left ventricle pumps blood into the aorta, some blood leaks backward into the left atrium, increasing blood volume and pressure there.
+Regurgitation increases the amount of blood (blood volume) and the pressure in the left atrium.
 The increased blood pressure in the left atrium increases blood pressure in the veins leading from the lungs to the heart (pulmonary veins) and causes the left atrium to enlarge to accommodate the extra blood leaking back from the ventricle.
-An extremely enlarged atrium often beats rapidly in an irregular pattern (a disorder called atrial fibrillation—see Atrial Fibrillation and Atrial Flutter), which reduces the heart's pumping efficiency because the fibrillating atrium is quivering rather than pumping.
+An enlarged atrium often beats rapidly in an irregular pattern (a disorder called atrial fibrillation), which reduces the heart's pumping efficiency because the fibrillating atrium is quivering rather than pumping.
 Consequently, blood does not flow through the atrium briskly, and blood clots may form inside the chamber.
 If a clot breaks loose (becoming an embolus), it is pumped out of the heart and may block an artery, possibly causing a stroke or other damage.

 Severe regurgitation can result in heart failure, in which increased pressure in the atrium causes fluid accumulation (congestion) in the lungs, or in which reduced forward flow of blood from the ventricle to the body deprives organs of the proper amount of blood.
 The left ventricle may gradually enlarge and weaken, further worsening heart failure.